jalotra/Neural_Network_From_Scratch/README.md

 5. Calculate the loss matrix and backpropogate it through the model.
 6. Update the model weight through ` update_model(m, rate/batch, momentum, decay);`.
 See for SGD the rate changes to rate/batchsize.

+## MUST READ
-## After reading each and every bit of information that I have written here you are equipped with most of information needed to write something similar to this repo.
-I strongly feel that you should create your own Neural Network in C specially because you will be defining all the matrix methods your-self and also implementing all these functions your self.
+*After reading each and every bit of information that I have written here you are equipped with most of information needed to write something similar to this repo.
+I strongly feel that you should create your own Neural Network in C specially because you will be defining all the matrix methods your-self and also implementing all these functions your self.*

 ## Installation: